seanorama/masterclass/security-advanced/README.md

 ## Other Security features for Ambari

 - Setup views using : http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_ambari_views_guide/content/ch_using_ambari_views.html

+- Change transport mode back to binary in Hive settings:
+  - In Ambari, under Hive > Configs > set the below and restart Hive component.
+    - hive.server2.transport.mode = binary

+- You may also need to change proxy user settings to be less restrictive

 - Automation to install views (does not support Ambari running on HTTPS)
 ```